MagnusThor/thor-io.vnext/readme.md

     npm install thor-io.vnext

 ##Examples
 The first examples based on the source found in this repo are deployed on heroku.
-See de "dev" branch test & examples.
+See de "dev" branch for test & examples.

+###AngularJS2

+In this repo https://github.com/MagnusThor/thor-io.vnext.ng2.boilerplate you will find a angular2 example.
+The example is a 1-n videoconference ( kind of ike the one mentioned below)

 ###Simple chat levering state-full controllers